VernonGrant/gnu-c-language-manual/markdown/Stack.md

 ### 1.2 The Stack, And Stack Overflow

-Recursion has a drawback: there are limits to how many nested function calls a program can make.
+Recursion has a drawback: there are limits to how many nested levels of function calls a program can make.
 In C, each function call allocates a block of memory which it uses until the call returns.
 C allocates these blocks consecutively within a large area of memory known as the *stack*, so we refer to the blocks as *stack frames*.

 The size of the stack is limited; if the program tries to use too much, that causes the program to fail because the stack is full.
 This is